Test Tube Baby Centre & Best IVF Treatment in Mumbai

 Fig Vacuolated oocyte

 All the oocytes which are retrieved are carefully identified and kept in the CO2 incubator.
 During this period the semen sample is obtained from the husband and semen processing is done which isolates the healthiest sperms.
 The union of the male gamete (sperm) and female gamete(ovum) is known as fertilization.
-In an IVF laboratory, fertilization is done either through IVF treatment or ICSI at Ankoor IVF centre in Mumbai.
+In an IVF laboratory, fertilization is done either through IVF treatment or ICSI at Ankoor test tube baby centre

 In an IVF treatment in Mumbai, the embryologist places about 10,000 sperms in a culture dish with one oocyte.